midnightntwrk/midnight-architecture/components/ClientSDK/README.md

 [https://github.com/input-output-hk/midnight-client-sdk](https://github.com/input-output-hk/midnight-client-sdk)

-Client SDK is a library, that is used directly by dApp.
+Client SDK is a library, that is used directly by dApp as the main entry point to interact with Midnight.
 It has 2 primary responsibilities:
   - orchestrate calls to Lares in order to effectively call dApp's smart contract or update state
   - provide dApps an API for communicating with Wallet